aditi4623/aditi4623/README.md

 - 🤔 &nbsp; Exploring new technologies and developing websites.

-- 🎓 &nbsp; Pursuing B.Tech from NATIONAL INSTITUTE OF TECHNOLOGY, JAMSHEDPUR.
+- 🎓 &nbsp; B.Tech from NATIONAL INSTITUTE OF TECHNOLOGY, JAMSHEDPUR.

 - 🌱 &nbsp; Learning more about React.js and React-Native, Node.js and Express.

 - 👨‍💻 All of my projects are available at [my repository](https://github.com/aditi4623?tab=repositories)

-- 💬 Ask me about anything related to JS, React, C++.(After googling it 😜😌)
+- 💬 Ask me about anything related to JS, React, C++.

 - 📫 How to reach me: **soniaditi4623@gmail.com**